Moeez-Rajpoot/SignIn-andSignUp-Page-New-Design/README.md

-# Project Title
+# Login and SignUp

-SignIn and SignUp.
+SignIn and SignUp with data validations and using local storage to login the user.

 ## Screenshots